-This is the work of Sam Chapple-Sokol, a research consultant and culinary diplomat who has worked on academic courses at American University and George Washington University, as well as for Le Club des Chefs des Chefs, the Club of Chefs of Heads of State.
-He has also worked as a pastry chef at The White House.
+This is the work of Sam Chapple-Sokol, a research consultant and culinary diplomat who has consulted on academic courses at American University and George Washington University, as well as for Le Club des Chefs des Chefs, the Club of Chefs of Heads of State.

-Questions or concerns?
-Email Sam at culinarydiplomacy [at] gmail [dot] com.
+Email him at culinarydiplomacy [at] gmail [dot] com.